fetlang/fetlang/docs/reference/core.md

 This is the core fetish.
 It effectively defines the language.
 You do not need to manually include it.
 ## Operators
 ### spank
-The `spank` operator subtracts the RHO from the LHO
+Subtract the RHO from the LHO

 Examples:
 `Spank Linus nine times`